 - 1. Resolution: The resolution will be one requiring a value judgment.
 Districts must use the current Lincoln-Douglas topic for the month in which the competition occurs.
 Refer to www.speechanddebate.org/topics for the current topic. - 2.
 Entries: Each contestant will debate both sides.
-No substitution is permitted once the tournament has begun. - 3.
-Order of Speeches:
+No substitution is permitted once the tournament has begun.

+3. Order of Speeches:

 Affirmative Constructive 6 minutes

 Negative Cross Examination 3 minutes

 Negative Constructive 7 minutes

 Affirmative Cross Examination 3 minutes

 Affirmative Rebuttal 4 minutes

 Negative Rebuttal 6 minutes

 Affirmative Rebuttal 3 minutes

 Prep Time 4 minutes per debater

 - 4. Timing: A timekeeper is an option but isn't required.
 If no timekeeper is used, debaters may time for their opponent or the judge may keep time.
 Prep time for each debater is four minutes. - 5.
 Use of Electronic Devices: The use of laptop computers is permitted at the National Tournament.
 The use of laptop computers at the qualifying tournament will be the autonomous decision of each district.
-Laptop use must comply with the "Guidelines for Laptop Use in Debate Events."
+Laptop use must comply with the "Guidelines for Use of Internet-Enabled Devices in Debate Events."

-Guidelines for Laptop Use in Debate Events
+Previous Guidelines for Use of Internet-Enabled Devices in Debate Events